goossens/ObjectTalk/docs/Overview.md

 **true** and **false** as a convenience.

 [Integers](reference/Integer.md) represent negative and positive whole numbers.
-On most systems, this number os implemented as a 64-bit number meaning that the extremes are -9,223,372,036,854,775,808 and 9,223,372,036,854,775,807 (inclusive).
+On most systems, this number is implemented as a 64-bit number meaning that the extremes are -9,223,372,036,854,775,808 and 9,223,372,036,854,775,807 (inclusive).